esegere/idsort/README.md

 # idsort
-	a utility to sort and joint info from different files inspired by IBS DFSORT utility
+	a utility to sort and join info from different files inspired by IBM DFSORT utility

 ## operation modes